peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Tuples are versatile data structures in Python, offering immutability and convenient ways to represent fixed collections of elements.
 They are used in various scenarios where data should remain constant or when multiple values need to be returned from a function.

 ### Set Data Structure inn Python
 A set in Python is an unordered collection of unique elements.
 Sets are mutable, but unlike lists and tuples, they do not allow duplicate elements.
 Sets are defined using curly braces `{}` or the `set()` constructor, and elements are separated by commas.
 Sets support various operations such as union, intersection, difference, and more.
-Here's a detailed overview of sets in Python with extensive examples:
+Here has a detailed overview of sets in Python with extensive examples:

 ### Creating Sets: